-- The overall components and broad policy guidelines for the RLG will have regional consistency. - The structure and financial commitments of risk mitigation funds will have regional consistency but don't necessarily need to be implemented regionally. - Each county's budget allocations for risk mitigation funds will be developed based on regional standards. - Landlord commitments in exchange for RLG eligibility will have regional consistency to focus on reducing barriers as much as possible, but with flexibility for specific guidelines to be tailored by jurisdiction. - Implementation of the service components of the RLG will be managed through the counties' contracts and MOUs with service providers with flexibility to be tailored by population and project type, but with regional consistency around the overall components. - Counties will work together over time to develop regionally consistent guidelines, service standards and document templates to support implementation.
+- The overall components and broad policy guidelines for the RLG will have regional consistency. - The structure and financial commitments of risk mitigation funds will have regional consistency but don't necessarily need to be implemented regionally. - Each county's budget allocations for risk mitigation funds will be developed based on regional standards. - Landlord commitments in exchange for RLG eligibility will have regional consistency to focus on reducing barriers as much as possible, but with flexibility for specific guidelines to be tailored by jurisdiction. - Implementation of the service components of the RLG will be managed through the counties' contracts and MOUs with service providers with flexibility to be tailored by population and project type, but with regional consistency around the overall components. - Counties will work together over time as needed to develop regionally consistent guidelines, service standards and document templates to support implementation.
+Implementation practices not addressed regionally will be guided by each county's existing policies and practices.